p2pstuff/toxtore/doc/toxtore_design.md

 - a message to an offline friend can be sent from one device on the behalf of another when the friend comes back online
 - a user's device can be a daemon running on a server somewhere, ensuring 100% message reception and possibility of synchronizing

-TODO:

-- sync nickname & status message between devices ?
-- sync friend nicknames & status messages between devices ?
-- what to do for group leave/join synchronization ?
-- what to do for file sharing ?

-Advanced / more complicated :

-- each device can have their own individual limit on the number of events they store locally and their expiration date
-- group chat histories can *optionnally* be made available to the other group members with a querying and searching API

 ## Main points